 Cybersecurity Education (EDU) Designation

-The results of SaTC-funded research lead to widespread changes in our understanding of the fundamentals of cybersecurity.
-These new research outcomes, in turn, lead to new ways to educate students about cybersecurity.
-The EDU designation is interested in the development of evidence-based and evidence generating approaches that will improve cybersecurity education and workforce development.
-EDU supports projects that: improve cybersecurity learning and learning environments, develop new curricular materials and methods of instruction, develop new assessment tools to measure student learning, promote teacher recruitment and training in the field of cybersecurity, and improve the diversity of the cybersecurity workforce.
+The EDU designation is interested in inquiry into and the development of evidence-based and evidence-generating approaches that will improve cybersecurity education and workforce development at the K-12, undergraduate, graduate, and professional education levels.
+EDU supports projects that: improve cybersecurity learning and learning environments, conduct education research, develop new educational materials and methods of instruction, develop new assessment tools to measure student learning, promote teacher recruitment and training in the field of cybersecurity, and improve the diversity of the cybersecurity workforce.
 In addition to innovative work at the frontier of cybersecurity education, the program also encourages replications of research studies at different types of institutions and with different student bodies to produce deeper knowledge about the effectiveness and transferability of findings.

 Proposals submitted to the EDU designation are expected to leverage successful results from previous and current basic research in cybersecurity and research on student learning, both in terms of intellectual merit and broader impacts, to address the challenge of expanding existing educational opportunities and resources in cybersecurity.
 This may include, but is not limited to, the following efforts:

-- Improve teaching methods for delivering cybersecurity content to K-12 students that promote correct and safe online behavior, and the understanding of the foundational principles of cybersecurity;
+- Improve teaching methods for delivering cybersecurity content to K-12 students that promote correct and safe online behavior, and understanding of the foundational principles of cybersecurity

-- Develop and implement activities to help K-12 teachers to integrate cybersecurity into computing courses;
+- Develop and implement activities to help K-12 teachers integrate cybersecurity into formal and informal learning settings

-- Support institutional collaborations between community colleges and four-year colleges or universities;
+- Support institutional collaborations between community colleges and four-year colleges and universities

-- Develop effective evidence-based curricular and co-curricular activities for students studying cybersecurity at the K-12, undergraduate, or graduate level; and
+- Develop effective evidence-based co-curricular activities for students studying cybersecurity at the K-12, undergraduate, or graduate level;

-- Evaluate the effectiveness of cybersecurity competitions, games, and other outreach and retention activities.
+- and Evaluate the effectiveness of cybersecurity competitions and other engagement, outreach, and retention activities

 EDU projects are expected to contribute to the cybersecurity education knowledge base.
 The complexity, scope, and size of those contributions should be commensurate with the relevant experience and expertise of the project team and the institution.
 All EDU proposals must include a dissemination strategy that is tied to broader impact goals and a clear plan to report on the project and its successes and lessons learned to appropriate audiences.

-All proposals must include a prioritized list of 1-3 keywords, drawn from the list of topic areas listed below, that best characterizes the project.
+All proposals must include a prioritized list of 1-3 keywords separated by ";".
+The keywords must be drawn from the list of topic areas listed below, described in detail in Section II Program Description, that best characterizes the project.
 Proposals submitted to the EDU designation must choose Cybersecurity Education as one of the keywords, and proposals submitted to the TTP designation must choose Transition to Practice as one of the keywords.